pulumi/docs/content/docs/reference/pkg/gcp/organizations/getiampolicy.md

     </dt>
     <dd>{{% md %}}An array of identities that will be granted the privilege in the `role`.
 For more details on format and restrictions see https://cloud.google.com/billing/reference/rest/v1/Policy#Binding
 Each entry can have one of the following values:
 * **allUsers**: A special identifier that represents anyone who is on the internet; with or without a Google account.
-It **can't** be used with the `gcp.organizations.Project` resource.
+Some resources **don't** support this identity.
 * **allAuthenticatedUsers**: A special identifier that represents anyone who is authenticated with a Google account or a service account.
-It **can't** be used with the `gcp.organizations.Project` resource.
+Some resources **don't** support this identity.
 * **user:{emailid}**: An email address that represents a specific Google account.
 For example, alice@gmail.com.
 * **serviceAccount:{emailid}**: An email address that represents a service account.
 For example, my-other-app@appspot.gserviceaccount.com.
 * **group:{emailid}**: An email address that represents a Google group.
 For example, admins@example.com.